-<db2 install>/jcc/bin
+db2 install/jcc/bin

-where <db2 install> is where DB2 is installed at your location (for example /usr/lpp/db2710/db2710).
+where db2 install is where DB2 is installed at your location (for example /usr/lpp/db2710/db2710).

 - 3. Stop the Version 5.0 Configuration Manager. - 4.
-Create a Version 6.0 Configuration Manager on the second computer by running the mqsicreateconfigmgr command (or the BIPCRCM job on z/OS), specifying the data source, user name, and password required to access the Version 5.0 Configuration Manager database.
+Create a Version 6.0 Configuration Manager on the second computer by issuing the mqsicreateconfigmgr command (or the BIPCRCM job on z/OS), specifying the database name, user name, and password required to access the Version 5.0 Configuration Manager database.
 For example:

--u (userid) The database userid on the Windows computer for the Configuration Manager -p (password) The database password on the Windows computer for the Configuration Mar -n (database name) //<server>:<port>/<database name> where:
+$\mbox{-} u$ (userid) The database userid on the Windows computer for the Configuration Manager where:

+-p (password) The database password on the Windows computer for the Configuration Manager

+-n (database name) //server:port/database name

-- //<server> is the IP address of the Windows computer (for example //9.20.235.197) - :<port> is the port number of DB2 on Windows - /<database name> is the name of the Windows Configuration Manager database (for example /MQSICMDB)
+- //server is the IP address of the Windows computer (for example //9.20.235.197) - :port is the port number of DB2 on Windows - /database name is the name of the Windows Configuration Manager database (for example /MQSICMDB)